interlay/interbtc-spec/polkabtc-spec/docs/source/spec/redeem.rst

 2. A user locks an amount of PolkaBTC by calling the :ref:`requestRedeem` function.
 In this function call, the user selects a vault to execute the redeem request from the list of vaults.
 The function creates a redeem request with a unique hash.
 3. The selected vault listens for the ``RequestRedeem`` event emitted by the user.
 The vault then proceeds to transfer BTC to the address specified by the user in the :ref:`requestRedeem` function including a unique hash in the ``OP_RETURN`` of one output.
 4. The vault executes the :ref:`executeRedeem` function by providing the Bitcoin transaction from step 3 together with the redeem request identifier within the time limit.
 If the function completes successfully, the locked PolkaBTC are destroyed and the user received its BTC.
 5. Optional: If the user could not receive BTC within the given time (as required in step 4), the user calls :ref:`cancelRedeem` after the redeem time limit.
-The user is then refunded with the DOT collateral the vault provided.
+The user can choose either to reimburse, or to retry.
+In case of reimbursement, the user transfer ownership of the tokens to the vault, but receives collateral in exchange.
+In case of retry, the user gets back its tokens.
+In either case, the user is given some part of the vault's collateral as compensation for the inconvenience.
+In addition, some amount (depending on the vault's SLA) of collateral is transferred from the vault to the fee pool.

-6. Optional: If one or more vaults are liquidated, a user can execute a :ref:`liquidationRedeem`.
+   a.
+Optional: If during a :ref:`cancelRedeem` the user selects reimbursement, and as a result the vault becomes undercollateralized, then vault does not receive the user's tokens - they are burned, and the vault's ``issuedTokens`` decreases.
+When, at some later point, it gets sufficient colalteral, it can call :ref:`mintTokensForReimbursedRedeem` to get the tokens.

 Security
 --------